stephan-double-u/cross-language-validation-schema/README.md

 >    userPerms = ["MANAGER"]
 >    ```
 > will lead to these steps, assuming the evaluation date is "2023-01-02"
-> 1. The permissions constraint of rule 1 does match because the user does have the permission MANAGER.
+> 1. The permissions constraint of rule 1 does match because the user has the permission MANAGER.
 >
 >    The condition "_maintenanceNextDate_ must not be null" of rule 1 is fulfilled.
 >
->    The content constraint is evaluated to _true_ for rule 1 bacasue the date is 3 days in the future.
+>    The content constraint is evaluated to _true_ for rule 1 because the date is 3 days in the future.
-> 1. The permissions constraint of rule 2 does not match because the user does have the permission MANAGER.
+> 1. The permissions constraint of rule 2 does not match because the user has the permission MANAGER.
 >
 >    Therefore, further evaluation for rule 2 is skipped.
-> 1. Rule 3 does not have a permissions constraint or a condition constraint.
+> 1. Rule 3 does not have a permissions constraint or a conditions constraint.
 >
 >    The content constraint of rule 3 is evaluated to _false_ because the _maintenanceNextDate_ is a Sunday.
 >
 > As a result the validation of rule 3 has failed.
 The validation method returns the error code
-> `error.validation.content.regex_any.article.name` - assuming that the default error code has not been changed.
+> `error.validation.content.weekday_any.article.maintenanceNextDate` - assuming that the default error code has not
+> been changed.

 # Known implementations
 - &#10169; [Cross Language Validation Java](https://github.com/stephan-double-u/cross-language-validation-java)